mitchbaum/GOGOProgessTracker-Web-App/README.md

 # Things To Note
-- The data on this application is OLD because the database has not been updated with new data from the riders since May 2022
+- The data on this application are OLD because the database has not been updated with new data from the riders since May 2022